Pola

 Testing and Tools Without Self-Deception

 But: Automated tests are limited.
-A study describes that automated testing detects about 57 percent of the problems on average.
-Deque
+A study describes that automated testing detects on average about 57 percent of the problems. <cite data-type="source" data-url="https://www.deque.com/blog/automated-testing-study-identifies-57-percent-of-digital-accessibility-issues/">Deque</cite>

 That's why a manual part is always included for us.
 And it's less mystical than it sounds.

-What Will Likely Become Standard by 2030
+What Will Probably Be Standard by 2030

 We expect accessibility to experience three major movements in the coming years.

-We are already seeing that large companies increasingly demand accessibility from partners and suppliers.
-Statistics describe that 89 percent of companies expect WCAG compliance from vendors. allaccessible.org
+We are already seeing large companies increasingly demanding accessibility from partners and suppliers.
+A statistic describes that 89 percent of companies expect WCAG compliance from vendors. <cite data-type="source" data-url="https://www.allaccessible.org/web-accessibility-statistics-the-impact-of-disabilities-on-web-use/">allaccessible.org</cite>

 Then it's simply: digital quality.

-Clarifying the Next Step Together
+Clarify Next Step Together

 Do you want to move from obligation to true inclusion?